 Third – take a leaf out of the practice book.
 While there is still a way to go, education professionals in schools are increasingly recognising the value of evidence-informed teaching and learning.
 The new Chartered College of Teaching is committed to “enabling teachers to connect with rigorous research and evidence”; The Education Endowment Foundation’s Research Schools , a focal-point for evidence-based practice in their regions, are expanding in numbers; and researchED, a grass-roots, teacher-led organisation, aims to improve teacher research literacy and to “dismantle myths in education”.

 Since 2014, seven Government ‘What Works’ centres have been operating in a range of policy areas, including education, early years, health and crime.
 They are ‘based on the principle that good decision-making should be informed by the best available evidence’ and their purpose is to ‘encourage’ policy makers to take account of research.

 British policy makers have no time to waste if we are to keep up with our European neighbors, particularly in relation to the crucial areas of education policy and skills.
 It is vital that we look to the research to consider the likely impact of policy initiatives before they are implemented.

-The next blog in this evidence series ‘Keeping up with the Jönses: European mechanisms for evidence-informed policymaking’ will be published on Monday 19 June.
+Read part 2 of the series ‘Keeping up with the Jönses: European mechanisms for evidence-informed policymaking’ here.